vedph/mqdq_mqutil/doc/xml-analysis.md

 - all poetical texts, ultimately structured into lines.
 - fully rooted under `text/body/div1`.
-- `div` may contain as direct children:
+- `div1` may contain as direct children:
   - `div2`: see below.
   - `head`: header, can include `abbr`, `bibl` (always with a `source` attribute), `title`, all "leaf" elements.
   - `l`: a line of text.
 This can include the text, or `w` children elements, one for each graphical word.